dura12/ai-voice-interview-platform/README.md

 Security: Never commit your .env.local file containing sensitive keys to version control.
 The .gitignore file should already include .env.local.

-🏃 Running Locally
-Start the development server:

-npm run dev
-# or
-# yarn dev
-Use code with caution.
-Bash
 Open http://localhost:3000 (or the specified port) in your browser to see the application running.

 🎮 Usage